 For more information about managing permissions, see Permissions by section. and Permissions of individual items.

 For more information about which items can have their unlock permissions configured, see Permission sets.

 When working with multilingual content, it is of key importance that content development and publishing are not impeded by sequential translation due to locking of content items in different cultures.
 Concurrent editing of multilingual content enables editor teams to modify and work on translations of the same content simultaneously since content items are locked individually for each language.
 For example, if a content editor locks a News item in English, this News item can still be edited or translated by another author in, say, German.
 Thus, there is no latency in content production and each language editor can work on their translation without blocking other editors from creating translated versions in other languages.

 In addition, language editors can modify any text field in the language they are working in.
 Such text fields include:

 All items of the same content type, for example, News, have the same structure in all their translations.
 This means that an item is under the same category and has the same tags, independently of the language translation.
 Therefore, fields that are valid for all translations of a content item cannot be concurrently edited in different cultures.
 Once an editor locks a content item in any culture, they can modify all content fields, whereas other editors can modify only fields, specific for their culture.

 NOTE: You can translate content fields to other languages as well.
-For more information, see Translate content items, media items, and taxonomies.
+For more information, see Manually translate content and media.